AdamMBailin/START-datset/README.md

 ## Findings:
 I compared number of domestic terrorist events in the US during the Bush administration to the number of events that occured during the Obama administration, when there was a notable trend in white supremacist groups.
 The two eras were not significantly different using the prior of the average number of terrorist acts in the US from 1970 to 2016.
 I also used bayesian regression to impute the number of bombings based one the preceeding and following 5 years from 1993.
 I took the number of bombings per country per year and used Pymc3 to impute the value.
 My regression predicted that 1380 bombings occured that year.

+## What I learned:
+I learned how to use Tableau to make visualizations.
+In particular how to make timelapses with tableau.
+I also learned how to use Pymc3 for Bayesian Inference and Bayesian Regression.
+Additionally, I expanded on my EDA and data munging skills.